exanova-y/image_processing/readme.md

 Original image: ![Parrot](images/inquiline_kea.jpg)
-Compressed image example: ![Compressed parrot](images/output.png) Red channel reduction: 66%
+Compressed image example: ![Compressed parrot](images/output.png)

+Red channel reduction: 66%
 Green channel reduction: 53%
 Blue channel reduction: 30%

+### Process
+1. Split the image into rgb channels
+2. Decide on a threshold `t1`, between 0 - 100.
+3. For each channel per pixel, discard pixels values lower than threshold `t1`.
+This means higher thresholds have more pixels thrown away - more compression.
+4. Stack these channels back together into an image

 ### Prerequisites
 - Python 3.13